Podcast: Play in new window | Download

 Is it really possible to get help for bunions without surgery?

-So, what is a bunion?
+What is a bunion?

 A bunion is a bony growth in the lower joint of your big toe.
 The big toe pushes against the second toe, forcing the joint to stick out.
 As a weight-bearing joint, this can be extremely painful.
 Calluses and blisters can form on the edge of the bunion, doubling the pain.

 This crippling foot affliction usually gets worse with time.
 Surgery for bunions can be complicated, expensive, painful and does not guarantee a well-formed foot as the outcome.
-Start with anti-inflammatory support.

-Herbs and Foods to Reduce Inflammation
+FIRST: Herbs and Foods to Reduce Inflammation

 Inflammation and infection may be both cause and effect of bunions.
 Either way, we have to get inflammation under control.

 - While regular fish oil is anti-inflammatory, I much prefer this cod liver oil.
 It’s fresh, unfiltered and has vitamins A and D in it too!
 You can also find this Rosita Cod Liver oil in gel caps here!
 This proprietary high DHA fish oil is unique on the market and works well too.
+Dosages are on the product page.

 - My online store has high-quality supplements for pain, inflammation, hormones, anxiety and energy.
 N3 – Relaxa and Passion Flower are both helpful.

-Help for Bunions without Surgery
+More Help for Bunions without Surgery

-First, remove shoes causing foot discomfort
+#2: Remove shoes causing foot discomfort

 - Women are 10 times more likely than men to have bunions.
 That desire to “have pretty feet” may lead to narrow pointy shoes, high heels, and shoes a size too small in length and width.

 Get ruthless about removing all shoes that hurt.
 If you’re left with only one pair of ancient sandals, that’s what you’re wearing until you get new shoes….
-Put the rest out of sight, and try them again after 6 months in process.
+Put the rest out of sight, and try them again after 6 months in the process.
 Mostly though, they’re history.
 If they caused this problem once, they’ll cause it again…

-Second, get new shoes!
+Now, get new shoes!

 You need footwear with a wide toe box letting toes spread apart with no crowding.
 Low or no heel is best.
 I wear 2 kinds of shoes – minimalist barefoot shoes without arch supports, and structured shoes with a wide toe box and some arch support.
 You may need a size larger and wider than “normal” to accommodate bunion sleeves.
 No flip-flops or sandals with a strap between the first toes.

-I’m a big fan of Jambu and VivoBarefoot.
 Jambu makes several “barefoot” styles as well as more standard ones.
 (Zappos has free shipping and returns).
 The barefoot styles have no arch support so be aware of that.

 Try a bunch of styles and sizes and have fun!
 Order big and order wide and most importantly look for the wide toe box.
 No pointy toes!
 Reading comments from other buyers can be helpful.